ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Related Work

 \subsection{Multimodal Code Generation}

-Recently, MLLMs have attracted increasing attention for their code generation capabilities \cite{zhang2024humaneval}.
-For example, MMCode \cite{li2024mmcode} focuses on algorithmic problems in visually rich contexts, where each task is accompanied by one or more images.
+Multimodal large language models (MLLMs) have recently demonstrated strong capabilities in code generation \citep{zhang2024humaneval,tan2025answers}.
+Notably, MMCode \citep{li2024mmcode} targets algorithmic problems embedded in visually rich contexts, where tasks are accompanied by one or more images.

-Among various code generation tasks, chart-to-code generation has emerged as a critical research area \cite{zhao2025chartcoder,yang2024matplotagent}.
-Relevant benchmarks include Design2Code \cite{si2024design2code}, which evaluates HTML webpage generation using CLIP scores and HTML block comparison metrics, and Plot2Code \cite{wu2024plot2code}, which assesses both code correctness and visual similarity for comprehensive evaluation.
+Among multimodal code generation tasks, chart-to-code translation has emerged as a critical challenge \citep{yang2024matplotagent}.
+Existing benchmarks include Design2Code \citep{si2024design2code}, which evaluates HTML generation using CLIP scores \citep{radford2021learning} and structural HTML metrics, and Plot2Code \citep{wu2024plot2code}, which assesses both code correctness and visual fidelity.
 However, since the datasets for Design2Code and Plot2Code are sourced from the web, there is a risk of data leakage, which may compromise the reliability of model evaluation.
-To address this issue, ChartMimic \cite{yang2024chartmimic} provides a manually curated dataset of 4,800 chart-code pairs, along with additional fine-grained evaluation metrics.
+To address this issue, ChartMimic \citep{yang2024chartmimic} provides a manually curated dataset of 4,800 chart-code pairs, along with additional fine-grained evaluation metrics.

 Despite these benchmarks, large-scale chart-to-code training datasets remain scarce.
-ChartCoder \cite{zhao2025chartcoder} addresses this by creating Chart2Code-160K, the first large-scale training set generated by guiding GPT-4o with predefined chart attributes such as type, color, values, and titles.
-It also uses the ``Snippet of Thought" method \cite{zheng2023outline,luo2024python} to break down code generation into finer steps, significantly enhancing the model's chart reasoning ability.
-Nevertheless, the limited diversity of predefined attributes results in relatively homogeneous charts.
-To overcome this limitation, we propose ReChartPrompt, which leverages real charts from arXiv papers instead of synthetic seeds to generate more diverse and representative chart-code pairs.
+ChartCoder \citep{zhao2025chartcoder} addresses this by creating Chart2Code-160K, the first large-scale training set generated by guiding GPT-4o with predefined chart attributes such as type, color, values, and titles.
+It further employs the ``Snippet of Thought” strategy \citep{zheng2023outline,luo2024python} to decompose code generation into structured steps, significantly boosting chart reasoning.
+Yet, reliance on fixed attributes limits chart diversity.
+In contrast, our ReChartPrompt leverages real-world charts from arXiv papers as prompts, yielding more diverse and representative chart–code pairs.